gugarosa/cmpipe/doc/source/cookbook.rst

 The ``None`` task can be thought of as a "stop" request.
 It becomes part of the sequence of input tasks streaming into the pipeline and, like other tasks, it propagates through all stages.
 However, it is processed in a special way: when it arrives at a stage, it signals all worker processes within to complete any current task they may be running, and to terminate execution.
 Before the last worker terminates, it propagates the "stop" request to the next downstram stage (or stages, if forked).

 The ``None`` task should be the last input to the pipeline.
 After it is added to the stream of tasks, the pipeline continues to process any previous tasks still in the system.
-After worker processes terminate, results can still be accesses in the usual way (using :meth:`~mpipe.Pipeline.get()` or :meth:`~mpipe.Pipeline.results()`) until the pipeline is emptied.
+After worker processes terminate, results can still be accesses in the usual way (using :meth:`~cmpipe.Pipeline.get()` or :meth:`~cmpipe.Pipeline.results()`) until the pipeline is emptied.
 However, any "real" task (i.e. not ``None``) put on the pipeline following the "stop" request will not be processed.